The “Werewolf Cure” Hypothesis

 I was starting to feel lost and hopeless again.
 Now what?
 Now where?
 One day, I’m reading this article, a little science flavored blurb because that’s the sort of stuff I’m into, about Ötzi The Iceman. Ötzi, according to scientists, was a 45 year old who has been frozen in the ice of the Ötztal Alps near the Italian-Austrian border for like 5,300 years.
 They did this biopsy of his hip bone and discovered non-human DNA.
 The DNA was from bacteria commonly found in humans’ upper digestive tract.
 This particular microbe was called Treponema denticola, a bugger responsible for gum disease.
 This “opportunistic pathogen” had found its way out of his mouth into his bloodstream and then into his hip bone.

 All the pieces suddenly fell into place.
-The inflammation, the organs and tissues involved, the resulting behaviors of hormone imbalances and immune functions, the reason people experienced a positive shift in their symptoms when changing their diets (cleaner eating meant more nutrition for the body and less fuel to set bacteria populations out of balance).
-It wasn’t just one strain of “opportunistic pathogen;” any of the various bacteria from our digestive tracts, where they normally reside, could be finding their way out into our body!
+The inflammation, the organs and tissues involved, the resulting behaviors of hormone imbalances and immune functions, the reason people experienced a positive shift in their symptoms when changing their diets (cleaner eating meant more nutrition for the body and less fuel to set microbial populations out of balance).
+It wasn’t just one strain of “opportunistic pathogen;” any of the various microbes from our digestive tracts, where they normally reside, could be finding their way out into our body!
 Even Propionibacterium acnes, the little bastards responsible for acne when their population grows out of control, fit the profile.
 Maybe that’s why it hits teenagers as their new teeth are settling in.

-Various types of these different bacteria can be found in the inflamed joints of arthritis patients, in the inflamed prostates of someone developing cancer and even weakening hearts.
-The answer isn’t to go wipe them out—if you wiped out all the bacteria in your digestive tract, you wouldn’t be able to digest anything; it would just be a tract… until you died.
+Various types of these different microbes can be found in the inflamed joints of arthritis patients, in the inflamed prostates of someone developing cancer and even weakening hearts.
+The answer isn’t to go wipe them out—if you wiped out all the microbes in your digestive tract, you wouldn’t be able to digest anything; it would just be a tract… until you died.
 No, these guys are “opportunistic,” they’re going to leave and swim around if they find the chance and do what they do, where they’re not supposed to, causing inflammation and opening the door for further damage and disease—as we’re essentially being slowly digested alive.
-It’s the reason they don’t recommend pregnant woman get their teeth cleaned or worked on—if those bacteria make it into the blood, they can harm or kill the fetus.
+It’s the reason they don’t recommend pregnant woman get their teeth cleaned or worked on—if those microbes make it into the blood, they can harm or kill the fetus.